Preferred Wiring Methods for Optical Encoders

 Keep the number of terminations to a minimum

 Each time there is an interconnection made, whether it is a butt splice between two wires, or a wire runs to a terminal block, there is an increased chance of a poor connection.
-Reducing the number of connections in a cable/wire run reduces the chance for connection problems
+Reducing the number of connections in a cable/wire run reduces the chance of connection problems.

 This will most commonly apply to the power supply rails, but is good practice overall.
 Instead of wiring through a device, wire from the source (Fig 1).
 This reduces voltage drop across system components, and is a more reliable wiring method, as fewer items will drop out due to a wiring failure.

-Avoid running lengths of signal wires, such as those coming from an encoder, along any high voltage or high current carrying wires.
-Noise from power wires can be coupled into the low signal cable.
+Avoid running lengths of signal wires, such as those coming from an encoder, along any high-voltage or high-current carrying wires.
+Noise from power wires can be coupled into the low-signal cable.
 The deathblow is running signal wires in shielded conduit with power wires.
 Noise has no choice but to be coupled into the wires.
-Running the encoder wires outside of the conduit is preferred to grouping it with high current carrying conductors inside conduit.
-If it is necessary to run signal and power wires together, the Preferred method is to run signal wires and power wires perpendicular to each other.
+Running the encoder wires outside the conduit is preferred to grouping it with high-current carrying conductors inside the conduit.
+If it’s necessary to run signal and power wires together, the preferred method is to run signal wires and power wires perpendicular to each other.

-If you are running into a high impedance device, use a termination resistor.
+If you’re running into a high impedance device, use a termination resistor

 Use an encoder with differential outputs